DCASE-REPO/DESED_task/recipes/dcase2022_task4_baseline/README.md

 ## Dataset
 You can download the development dataset using the script: `generate_dcase_task4_2022.py`.
 The development dataset is composed of two parts:
-- real-world data ([DESED dataset][desed]): this part of the dataset is composed of weak labels, unlabeled, and validation data which are coming from [Audioset][audioset].
+- real-world data ([DESED dataset][desed]): this part of the dataset is composed of strong labels, weak labels, unlabeled, and validation data which are coming from [Audioset][audioset].

 - synthetically generated data: this part of the dataset is composed of synthetically soundscapes, generated using [Scaper][scaper].

 ### Usage:
 Run the command `python generate_dcase_task4_2022.py --basedir="../../data"` to download the dataset (the user can change basedir to the desired data folder.)

+If the user already has downloaded part of the dataset, it does not need to re-download the whole set.
+It is possible to download only part of the full dataset, if needed, using the options:

+ - **only_strong** (download only the strong labels of the DESED dataset)
+ - **only_real** (download the weak labels, unlabeled and validation data of the DESED dataset)
+ - **only_synth** (download only the synthetic part of the dataset)

+ For example, if the user already has downloaded the real and synthetic part of the set, it can integrate the dataset with the strong labels of the DESED dataset with the following command:

+ `python generate_dcase_task4_2022.py --only_strong`

+ If the user wants to download only the synthetic part of the dataset, it could be done with the following command:

+ `python generate_dcase_task4_2022.py --only_synth`

 Once the dataset is downloaded, the user should find the folder **missing_files**, containing the list of files from the real-world dataset (desed_real) which was not possible to download.
 You need to download it and **send your missing files to the task organisers to get the complete dataset** (in priority to Francesca Ronchini and Romain serizel).

 ### Development dataset

-The dataset is composed by 3 different splits of training data:
+The dataset is composed by 4 different splits of training data:
 - Synthetic training set with strong annotations
+- Strong labeled training set **(only for the SED Audioset baseline)**
 - Weak labeled training set
 - Unlabeled in domain training set

-#### Strong annotations
+#### Synthetic training set with strong annotations

 This set is composed of **10000** clips generated with the [Scaper][scaper] soundscape synthesis and augmentation library.
 The clips are generated such that the distribution per event is close to that of the validation set.